EDIpack/EDIpack2.0/doc/quickstart/01_anderson.rst

 Then we initialize the solver.
 This step requires the user to pass the user bath as a rank-1 double precision array of a given size.
 The correct size of the bath array is evaluated internally by the
-|edipack2| code through the function
+|edipack| code through the function
 :f:func:`ed_get_bath_dimension`.

 .. code-block:: fortran